nitin27may/NgDirectives/README.md

 * A collection of `directives` to be used with Angular app to give additional functionality which will help to avoid wrong inputs
 * It is developed using `Angular >=9.0.0` and its newly introduced `ng g library` schematics.
-* This library is part of MatTypeahead project and it is generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.
+* This library is part of NgDirectives project and it is generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.
 * Library location: `projects/ng-directives` directory of this repository.

 ## Examples/Demo